Events

 Speaking engagements

-Each year I am invited to speak at half a dozen of local natural history groups (e.g. Bristol Naturalist Society, Leicester Literary & Philosophical Society) and general interest groups (e.g. Womens' Institute) about ladybirds and bumblebees largely.
+Each year I am invited to speak at half a dozen of local natural history groups (e.g. Bristol Naturalist Society, Leicester Literary & Philosophical Society) and general interest groups (e.g. Womens' Institute), generally about ladybirds, bumblebees, and gardening for invertebrates.

-In addition to research conferences, I have been invited to speak to students at the University of Reading and the University of Worcester on several occasions.
+In addition to research conferences, I have been invited to speak to students at universities including Bristol, Reading, and the University of Worcester.

 Please contact me using the contact form if you are interested engaging me as a speaker.